syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 ## Accumulation Charts

 Accumulation charts are typically single series charts representing the data as portions of 100% and do not use any axes.
-Essential Chart offers the two types of Accumulation charts.
+Essential® Chart offers the two types of Accumulation charts.

 ### Funnel Chart